chainwikinet/wikijs-farm-content/supply.md

 # What do FARM tokens do?

-Farm Token is the governance token for Harvest.finance.
+Farm Token is the governance token for Harvest.
 Farm holders can vote on proposals for the Opeartional Treasury.
 Farm holders receive 30% of Harvest profits in a form of a FARM token or 5% in a form of a DAI token as long as they stake their FARM tokens in the profit sharing pools.
-To do that go to the EARN[earn](/en/https://harvest.finance/earn) section on https://harvest.finance/earn
+To do that go to the EARN[Earn](//https://harvest.finance/earn) section on https://harvest.finance/earn

-FARM tokens also allow for participation in [Harvest Finance governance](/govern).

 [Contribute more information!](/contribute)